cloudmesh-community/case/README.md

 architecture.
 However, in our case we wanted to focus on a simple design that could be integrated in a shelf.
-In future we hope that the cases can be modified and for example get artful additions to for example support efforts such as ??? (sentinel)
+In future we hope that the cases can be modified and for example get artful additions to for example support efforts such as documented in [@Beesley13architecture].

 *Itterative Design:* The activity was scheduled around the principle of an itterative design process in which first principles such as